AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

    .. py:method:: Config.getDefaultSceneToDisplayViewTransform(self: PyOpenColorIO.Config) -> OpenColorIO_v2_0beta2::ViewTransform
       :module: PyOpenColorIO

-      The default transform to use for scene-referred to display-referred reference space conversions is the first scene-referred view transform listed in that section of the config (the one with the lowest index).
+      This view transform is the one that will be used by default if a :ref:`ColorSpaceTransform` is needed between a scene-referred and display-referred color space.
+The config author may specify a transform to use via the default_view_transform entry in the config.
+If that is not present, or does not return a valid view transform from the scene-referred connection space, the fall-back is to use the first valid view transform in the config.
 Returns a null ConstTransformRcPtr if there isn't one.

    .. py:method:: Config.getDefaultView(self: PyOpenColorIO.Config, display: str) -> str
       :module: PyOpenColorIO

+   .. py:method:: Config.getDefaultViewTransformName(self: PyOpenColorIO.Config) -> str
+      :module: PyOpenColorIO

+      Get or set the default_view_transform string from the config.

+      Note that if this is not the name of a valid view transform from the scene-referred connection space, it will be ignored.

    .. py:method:: Config.getDescription(self: PyOpenColorIO.Config) -> str